 Key Stage 3

-In the lower school years, Physical Education is taught as a ‘core’ subject, in single gender groups.
+In the lower school years, Physical Education is taught as a ‘core’ subject.
 Activities offered are across a range of criteria to reflect National Curriculum requirements as well as logistical and philosophical considerations.
 We offer a combination of indoor and outdoor activities, major games, net games, aesthetic pursuits, fitness and athletics.
 Students are assessed on progressive theoretical knowledge and practically through generic criteria such as their ability to outwit opponents and to create innovative sequences of movement.
 They are encouraged to reflect on activity as part of their lifestyle choices and are assessed on their theoretical understanding working towards KS4 options.

 Key Stage 4